RikoLogwirno/RebelWorks_SkillTest/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is skill test for RebelWorks

+Build using:
+- ReactJS
+- NextJS
+- SCSS using 7-1 pattern

+&copy; Riko Logwirno